Incendo/cloud-docs/docs/core/index.md

 These suggestions will be used to provide suggestions for the component using the parser, unless the component is created using a custom suggestion provider.

+Parsers implement `SuggestionProviderHolder` which means that they can return a suggestion provider by overriding the `suggestionProvider` method.
+However, the recommended way of providing suggestions is by implementing one of the suggestion provider interfaces (`SuggestionProvider`, `SuggestionProvider.Strings`, `BlockingSuggestionProvider` or `BlockingSuggestionProvider.Strings`).
+If the parser implements a suggestion provider interface it does not need to override the `suggestionProvider` method, as it'll return `this` by default.

 ## Extra

 ### Confirmations